Richiealx/Microsoft-Stock-Price-Analysis-Using-R/README.md

 ## Project Title: Enhancing Stock Price Prediction Using Machine Learning: A Comparative Analysis of Random Forest and Linear Regression Models on Microsoft's Financial Data

+### Research Aim
+The primary aim of this research was to explore the historical stock price data of Microsoft Corporation, uncover patterns and relationships between financial

+indicators, and evaluate the effectiveness of machine learning models in predicting stock prices.

+The specific objectives were to:

+1. Investigate the influence of financial indicators, such as High, Low, Open, and Volume on Microsoft’s closing price.

+2. Develop predictive models, including Random Forest and Linear Regression, to forecast accuracy of future stock price.

 ## Research Questions

 1. How do financial indicators, such as High, Low, and Volume, influence Microsoft’s closing price?